-One of my favorite things about my blogging process is making fun graphics for my posts.
+One of my favorite things in my blogging process is making branded graphics for my posts.
 Creating original blog graphics is a two-part process for me, which requires photography and design.
-While I have worked on standardizing my graphics for my blog posts, I do enjoy the creativity surrounding the process and coming up with a couple different layouts, photo ideas and watercolor graphics.
+While I have worked to standardize my graphics for my blog posts, I do enjoy this creative process and coming up with a couple layout templates and photo ideas, two very important aspects for making consistent and dazzling blog graphics.

 1. Create a style guide.